 An hour later, I was not only convinced that this was the app I have been looking for years, but I realized that Karen had hit on something brilliant.
 Daily stretching is something that almost everyone needs to do and would benefit from.

 At first, I was on fire!
-Within a few days I was stretching for at least 40 minutes a day.
+Within a few days, I was stretching for at least 40 minutes a day.
 Then, I started to struggle.
-I went from regularly stretching with WeStretch for just shy of an hour to occasionally only doing three minutes a day.
+I went from regular stretching with WeStretch for just shy of an hour to occasionally only doing three minutes a day.

 My fear was that I would give it up entirely, as I had with so many other attempts to regain my mobility and get back into decent physical shape.